-The main reason for purchasing under bed drawers is the need for the extra space to store your belongings without the hassle of building one.
+The main reason for purchasing under-bed drawers is the need for extra space to store and organize your belongings, without the hassle of building one.

 These are ideal for your kid’s room.
 You can choose between two drawers or one drawer.
-These two options work well for under bed storage.
-If there is more vertical space, you can consider stacking the drawers – just like you do with regular Legos!
+These two options work well for under-bed storage, and if there is more vertical space, you can consider stacking the drawers – just like you do with regular Legos!

 Be careful when buying Lego Drawers.
-Make sure that the one you’re purchasing for under bed storage is actually the Lego Brick Drawer, and not the Lego Desk Drawer.
-Lego Desk Drawer is also a useful storage option, but you will find that it is comparably smaller compared to the Lego Brick Drawer – hence you may not be able to take full advantage of the vacant space underneath your bed.
+Make sure that the one you’re purchasing for under-bed storage is actually the Lego Brick Drawer, and not the Lego Desk Drawer.
+Lego Desk Drawer is also a useful storage option, but you will find that it is comparably smaller compared to the Lego Brick Drawer.

 QUICK TIP: Always take note of drawers dimensions before buying